whatnote/Christine-Clyde-Dog-Services/README.md

 ![HTML Testing 26 error](https://github.com/whatnote/MileStoneOneDogServices/blob/master/assets/images/Testing/htmltest26error.jpg)<br>

-The most nurourous error was \ being used instead or // for the img src links, this is note worth as I was pulling the relative file path via the right click from github ide.
+The most numerous error was \ being used instead or // for the img src links, this is note worth as I was pulling the relative file path via the right click from github ide.
 So worth noting this is not the necessary the best way to do this.

-Another erro were styling items on the google iframe element, I moved these to the CSS file and that fixed those erros.
+Another error were styling items on the google iframe element, I moved these to the CSS file and that fixed those errors.

 The last two errors were:

 ![The last two errors](https://github.com/whatnote/MileStoneOneDogServices/blob/master/assets/images/Testing/htmllasttwoerrors.jpg)<br>

-The lst two errors to resovle was having and a tag and a child of the button class, I'd sturggled to find a solution wanting to have a button to ring a numner or send an email, and when I experiemented with the a element in the button element, and it worked I was very pleased, but just becase it works doesn't mean its a good idea.
+The last two errors to resolve was having and a tag and a child of the button class, I struggled to find a solution wanting to have a button to ring a number or send an email, and when I experimented with the a element in the button element, and it worked I was very pleased, but just because it works doesn't mean it’s a good idea.

 ### CSS Testing